UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/docs/chapters/useful_information/install/codespaces.rst

     **Make sure you close your Codespace when you're not using it!** Otherwise you may run out of free time.

-    If you verify your student status with GitHub they will increase your limit to 180 free hours per month.
+    Optionally you can verify your student status with GitHub they will increase your limit to 180 free hours per month.
 There is no need to verify with GitHub, but if you would like to `follow the instructions online <https://education.github.com/discount_requests/application>`_.

-    If you run out of free time with GitHub Codespaces, speak to a demonstrator.
+    If you run out of time with GitHub Codespaces, speak to a demonstrator before taking any other actions.

 To pause or stop a Codespace when you reach the end of a coding session: